-Because electronics are increasingly complex, each of these stages is resource intensive.
+Because electronics are increasingly complex, each of these stages is resource-intensive.
 Some stages, like dismantling, require human labor to complete.
 Other stages, like the separation of fines, are accomplished using material screening equipment.

 Another inherent challenge of this process becomes obvious: efficiency.
-With increased production of consumer electronics, e-waste generation continues to rise.
+With the increased production of consumer electronics, e-waste generation continues to rise.
 As a result, MRFs must continually adapt to increased production demands.

 Processing outputs must increase to match demand, and cost-efficient processes must be developed to decrease the cost of sorting e-waste.
-Sorting and screening solutions must be able to handle large volumes of waste, and do so with minimal downtime
+Sorting and screening solutions must be able to handle large volumes of waste and do so with minimal downtime